Dantalia/downloader/README.md

 3. It's meaningless to make bufferSize > INTEGER.MAX_VALUE (need to fix it)

 4. Verify if downloadable file has already exist (need to fix it)

+5. May be it's better to user channels for file instead of RAF (investigate it)